The Content Editorial Calendar is Not Going Out of Style

 Before there was the Internet, we read our news from newspapers, magazines, journals and other publications.
 Because printing and distribution take quite a bit of time, journalists would make sure that there was enough feature content laid out prior to filling in the hard news (in other words, the current events).
 You can think of feature content as everything else: stories about businesses, local people profiles, how-to’s, behind-the-scenes, analysis, real estate, and more.
 Generally, publications still stick with a timeline to make sure that their stores are timely and fit in with the time of year.
 For example, holiday gift guides are planned months in advance of Thanksgiving and Christmas.

-An Editorial Calendar is the calendar these publications would put together to ensure that the stories were worked on in advance and that they were coming all relevant information and stories.
+An Editorial Calendar is the calendar these publications would put together to ensure that the stories were worked on in advance and that they were relevant to the publications audiences.

 Okay, so you’re not writing for a newspaper or a magazine and you don’t have to worry about designers, layout people or printing.
 But, you still need content.
 Whether you have a blog, write social media posts, an e-mail newsletter or frequent e-mail communications, or you just have to write the content for your website, you need content.